-This is when the body’s supply of readily stored glucose begins to dwindle and fatty oxidation contributes much more energy than stored carbohydrates.
+This is when the body’s supply of readily available stored glucose begins to dwindle and fatty acid oxidation contributes much more energy than stored carbohydrates.
 Increased fatty acid oxidation is one of the main reasons that people carry out intermittent fasting.

 What Are The Benefits Of Intermittent Fasting 16:8?

 IF may be able to help you to get exceptionally lean and shift stubborn fat if you already have a fairly low body fat percentage (in the low to mid-teens).
 Those with a higher body fat percentage may also see more significant weight loss whilst following IF, and it’s thought that people see results after only a short period of committing to the protocol.

 ✓ Reduced cravings